ariesoeteman/ariesoeteman.github.io/_includes/about.md

 I enjoy teaching and presenting, and I'm always looking for ways to apply my technical background to socially meaningful problems.
 At the moment, I'm contributing to [GOAL3](https://www.goal3.org/nl), using AI and logic to predict critical illness events in low-resource intensive care units.
 The goal is to build an explainable prediction tool that can help save lives.

-If you are interested in any of these topics and would like to discuss ideas, feel free to connect on Linkedin or send an email to awsoeteman@hotmail.com.
+If you are interested in any of these topics and would like to discuss ideas, feel free to connect on Linkedin or send an email to a.w.[my surname]@uva.nl.
 I am always open to talk.